Representing Startups: Choice of Entity, Protection of IP, Employment Agreements, Equity Compensation and More

 - How should equity ownership, management responsibilities and compensation be documented between the initial founders?

-- When is a trademark, copyright and/or patent needed and how does existing IP get assigned to the new company?
+- When are trademarks, copyrights and patents needed and how does existing IP get assigned to the new company?

 - What steps should be taken with employees and independent contractors to protect trade secrets?